Ephesians in the Bible with Gods masterpiece in it

 What does the Bible say about being God’s masterpiece?

 A masterpiece is a work accomplished with extraordinary and outstanding skills.
 The Bible does not just say you are a masterpiece.
 No. God’s Word says you are God’s masterpiece.
 Being a masterpiece is already great, but being God’s masterpiece makes you perfect.
 There is none like God and there is none above God.
 He is The Master of the whole universe, The Creator of everything.
+And you are created in His own image!

 You are created by The Master Himself as His masterpiece!
 Can you imagine?
 Being God’s masterpiece makes you perfect.

 You are His masterwork, designed under His Masterplan.
 You are not God’s failure, you are not made based on a second-class plan, and there is absolutely no way that you could be inferior.
-Don’t ever think you are imperfect ann cannot be used by God!
+Don’t ever think you are imperfect and cannot be used by God!

 You are not made by mistake.
 You are made on purpose and for a purpose: to do that which God has prepared beforehand.

-What is the message of Ephesians 2 verse 10
+What does Ephesians 2 10 masterpiece mean?

 “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.”
 (NLT)